The Hike To The Grand Teton's Lower Saddle

 Lower Saddle to Summit via O-S Rte is over 3,000' (≈2,175' elevation Δ)

 We have no idea if the above distances are correct.
 Most GPS tracks have the Lower Saddle pegged at under 7 miles (closer to 6.3 or so).
-Individual distances which are calculated using a phone's GPS (or watch) are posted online; however, those won't accurately map the exact distance.
-They miss many small twists in the trail which can add up in a big way over many miles.
-Expect them to show shorter distances.
-The latest edition of A Climbers' Guide to the Teton Range has the distance to the Lower Saddle at 7.5 miles.
-There are shortcuts but the legal ones don't save too much time.
+A GPS watch (or phone's GPS) may miss many small twists in the trail which can add up in a big way over many miles.

 https://www.gaiagps.com/public/yDHyvnYJAEwhOEbbwaOtxVgO/?layer=GaiaTopoRasterFeet